-Thirty-something Manhattan lawyer Josh Bethune has come a long way.
+EULOGY: Thirty-something Manhattan lawyer Josh Bethune has come a long way.
 He left his meager Southern roots behind when he married Nina Chilton, the beautiful but scarred daughter of his formidable mentor, a decade ago.
 And he has never looked back.
 Spanning the one hundred fitful hours between Josh’s ill-advised euthanasia of his mother and her cathartic funeral at a rural North Carolina graveyard, the narrative follows Josh up and down the East Coast as he attempts to come up with something good to say about the woman he has spent his adult life trying to forget.
 As he dredges up the ghosts of a painful past, powerful subterranean emotions threaten to overwhelm him at every turn—even as he struggles to repair a perplexing rift in his marriage, deals with an unanticipated set of crises at work, and frets about whether his actions might lead to his arrest when he shows up again in his hometown.

 AUTO-DA-FÉ traces a simple man's descent into a violent underworld from which there may be no safe passage.
 After his traumatic experience in Vietnam, Johnny Elam desires nothing more than to be free to pursue a 'normal' life like his father before him as an independent waste hauler and itinerant bootlegger on his ancestral farm in the North Carolina mountains.
 But his life with his family—and a former lover he finds himself no longer capable of loving—is disrupted forever when he reconnects with a former Army comrade who led a brigade of lawless jungle marauders and now heads up the security services for a charismatic tent revivalist.
-The ministry is a front for a radical, white supremacist militia, and over the years these two powerful figures seduce Elam deeper into their murderous cause—first as a courier, later as an assassin, and finally as a suicide bomber.
+The ministry is a front for a radical, white supremacist militia, and over the years these two powerful figures seduce Elam deeper into their murderous cause—first as a courier for the organization's weapons, drugs, and money; later as an assassin; and finally as a suicide bomber.
 As Elam slowly discovers a cynical secret behind the men's schemes, he must confront the emotional vulnerabilities that led to his complicity and at the same time re-discover the elemental human decency that will bring him to the one last devastating, redemptive 'act of faith' from which the book derives its title.

 Americana gets no grittier than AUTO-DA-FÉ's urgent examination of the underbelly of violent anti-government nativism.
-At the same time that it tackles this risky topic, the novel also pushes the formal boundaries between literary and historical fiction—drawing on real events from the last half of the 20th Century.
+At the same time that it tackles this edgy topic, the novel also pushes the formal boundaries between literary and historical fiction—drawing on actual events from the last half of the 20th Century.
 Timely and relevant yet at the same time embodying universal human themes, AUTO-DA-FÉ is at once a novel of betrayal and revenge, a story of doomed love, and an existentialist meditation.

 THE FAILED FESTIVAL is as current as today's headlines.
 Call it a contemporary comedy of manners or a social satire.
-Stylistically, it is more experimental than my other two novels.

 THE FAILED FESTIVAL confronts larger philosophical questions of identity and authenticity, truth and representation, and humanism and the digital future in the face of singular cosmic indifference.